Aquanty/rtd-hgs/docs/source/index.rst

 define the discrete fracture flow domain.
 If the dual-node approach is required, you must issue the following instruction:

-Dual nodes for fracture flow
+.5inDual nodes for fracture flow

 Surface Flow
 ~~~~~~~~~~~~